“What’s wrong with my meditations?” I asked myself. “Why isn’t there more focus, more joy? Why are they boring and uninspiring?”

-In my case, I tried tinkering with my spiritual practices: a different mix of the meditation techniques — more prayer, affirmation, chanting, different yoga postures, etc. And yes, making little “technique tweaks” helped by providing a variety that perked up my interest.
+In my case, I tried tinkering with my spiritual practices: a different mix of my sadhana’s meditation techniques—more prayer, affirmation, chanting, different yoga postures, etc. And yes, making little “technique tweaks” helped by providing a variety that perked up my interest.

 Before long, however, I was bored again.
 My “fix” was temporary because it didn’t address the underlying cause of the problem.
 The difficulty wasn’t what I was doing; it was how I was doing it.